pvdz/preval/tests/cases/normalize/expressions/assignments/for_b/auto_ident_new_prop_s-seq.md

 - (todo) objects in isFree check
-- (todo) Support referencing this builtin in isFree: $
+- (todo) do we want to support ObjectExpression as expression statement in free loops?
 - (todo) Support this node type in isFree: NewExpression
+- (todo) do we want to support NewExpression as expression statement in free loops?

 ## Globals